geomagpy/magpy/README.md

 #### 2.11.2 Reading DI data

 Reading and analyzing DI data requires valid DI file(s).
 For correct analysis, variometer data and scalar field information needs to be provided as well.
 Checkout `help(di.absoluteAnalysis)` for all options.
-The analytical procedures are outlined in detail in the MagPy article (citation).
+The analytical procedures are outlined in detail in section 2.11.7.
 A typical analysis looks like:

         diresult = di.absoluteAnalysis('/path/to/DI/','path/to/vario/','path/to/scalar/')

 Path to DI can either point to a single file, a directory or even use wildcards to select data from a specific observatory/pillar.
-Using the examples provided along with MagPy, an analysis can be perfomed as follows.
+Using the examples provided along with MagPy, an analysis can be performed as follows.
 Firstly we copy the files to a temporary folder and we need to rename the basevalue file.
 Date and time need to be part of the filename.
 For the following commands to work you need to be within the examples directory.

         $ mkdir /tmp/DI
         $ cp example6a.txt /tmp/DI/2018-08-29_07-16-00_A2_WIC.txt